IATF arenas have 4 throwing lines:

 1. The Red Line

-1. The red foot fault line serves as a safety mechanism to ensure players remain a minimum distance from target while throwing
+The Red Foot Fault line serves as a safety mechanism to ensure players remain a minimum distance from target while throwing.

-1. The player must remain behind this line until both throwers have completed their throw.
+1. The thrower must remain behind the red line until both throwers have completed their throw.

-2. The front of the red line is measured at 110” from the subframe of the target, as if the face boards reached all the way to the ground:
+2. The edge of the red line nearest the target is measured at 110" (279.5 cm) from the subframe of the target, as if the subframe reached all the way to the ground.

-1. The fault line must be a minimum of 6” thick to be clearly visible to throwers and painted across the entire length of a throwing arena.
+3. The red line must be 6" (15 cm) thick to be clearly visible to throwers and painted across the entire width of the throwing arena.

 2. The Black Line